 As university costs are growing each year, applying for and receiving the right financial aid is a reality more and more students are facing.
 However, it can be tricky to calculate just how much a year (or four) will cost at your prospective school.
 Under the Higher Education opportunity Act of 2008, all post-secondary institutions are required to provide a Net Price Calculator on their websites.
-The Net Price Calculator is a simple tool that allows prospective students and their families to estimate the cost of attendance based on that student’s individual circumstances.
+(Just over 200 choose to use the College Board’s Net Price Calculator.)
+This Net Price Calculator is a simple tool that allows prospective students and their families to estimate the cost of attendance based on that student’s individual circumstances.

 The calculator works based on two components: the institutional data maintenance application, and the user application.
 Each school provides the price of attendance and median amounts of scholarships and grants awarded to, and accepted by, previous undergraduate students based on Estimated Family Contribution (EFC) ranges.